-chart!
-The picture chart has fingering for all the 12 major scales, for both the left and the right hand.
-No note reading needed!
-It's a handy-dandy tool that's great for visual learners.
+The piano scale charts below have fingering for all the 12 major scales, both the left and the right hand.
+But- there's no note reading required!

 The finger numbers that are within a parenthesis (5), are used only when you begin, end or turn the scale.

 For example in F major the left hand starts on a finger (4), but as you play the scale ascending several octaves you will use finger 1 on that note.